North Cascades National Park: Paleoindians and Native Americans

 Human history in North Cascades National Park and the surrounding region begins 8-10,000 years ago, after the end of the last glacial period.
 Paleo-Indians slowly advanced from Puget Sound into the interior mountain region as the glacial ice retreated.
 Archaeological evidence from other sites hundreds of miles away from the park indicate that Hozomeen chert, a type of rock well-suited to the fabrication of implements, was mined from near Hozomeen Mountain, just east of the park border, for the last 8,400 years.
 Tools such as microblades made from Hozomeen chert are part of the archaeological record throughout the Skagit River Valley, west of the park and in regions to the east.
 Prehistoric micro blades 9,600 years old have been discovered at Cascade Pass, a mountain pass that connects the western lowlands to the interior regions of the park and the Stehekin River Valley.
 The microblades are part of an archaeological assemblage that includes five distinct cultural periods, indicating that people were traveling into the mountains nearly 10,000 years ago.
 As well as the archaeological excavation at Cascade Pass, there are another 260 prehistoric sites that have been identified in the park.

 Microblades excavated from Cascades Pass; the two on the right were crafted from quartz.

-When white explorers first entered the area in the late 18th century, an estimated thousand Native American Skagits lived in what is now North Cascades National Park as well as the surrounding area.
+When White explorers first entered the area in the late 18th century, an estimated thousand Skagits lived in what is now North Cascades National Park as well as the surrounding area.
 Residing mainly to the west of the park near Puget Sound, the Skagits lived in settlements, culling their needs from the waterways and traveling by canoe.
 Skagits formed a loose confederation of tribes that united if threatened by outside tribes such as the Haidas, who lived to the north.
 They erected large houses or lodges that could house multiple families, each with their own partitioned area and entrance.
 The lodges were 100 ft in length and 20 to 40 ft in width, and the roofs were shed-styles, with a single pitch; structures built by other Puget Sound tribes usually had gable roofs with more than one pitch.
 The Skagits were generally lowlanders, who only ventured into the North Cascades during the summer months, and structures in the mountains were more modest, consisting mostly of temporary buildings erected with poles and covered with branches.
 The Skagits erected totem poles and participated in potlatch ceremonies, similar to the Haidas, but with less complexity and extravagance.
 By 1910, only about 56 Skagits remained in the region, but their numbers have since rebounded to several hundred.